 Rain won’t stop you from having a great time in Knoxville!
-The Knoxville Museum of Art is indoors, and you can spend several hours combing through the exhibits.
-The Tennessee Theater features weekly shows, musicals, and live performances that can be enjoyed any time of day.
-Hit the stores at Turkey Creek and shop til you drop til the rain stops.
+The Knoxville Museum of Art is indoors, and you can spend a few hours combing through the exhibits.
+The Tennessee Theater features weekly shows, musicals, and live performances that can be enjoyed anytime.
+Hit the Turkey Creek stores and shop until you drop until the rain stops.

 - Best All-Inclusive Resorts Without a Passport